flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command change the Operating System `Exec -> AttnFlags` in order to forces the usual AC68080's.
+This command changes the Operating System `Exec -> AttnFlags` in order to forces the usual AC68080's.

 It can be handy when MapROM'ing some ROM which do not initialize the AC68080 Exec flags.